Alice Lake, BC - April 4th

 Race Roster Registration Refund Protection: Please click HERE if you purchased the Registration Refund Protection through Race Roster and need to cancel your registration.

-2024 5 Peaks Participant Transfer Process: Please click HERE for information on how to transfer your registration.
+5 Peaks Participant Distance Change Process: Please click HERE for information on how to transfer your registration.